mrocklin/blog/_posts/work/2015-04-17-Profiling-Bag.md

 serialization costs.)
 Could we build something NumPy/Pandas-like that could handle the blob-of-JSON use-case?
 Probably.

-DyND was one such attempt.
-It is a C++ project by Mark Wiebe and Irwin Zaid with Python bindings that could possibly handle this case if given a bit of love.
+DyND is one such project.
+DyND is a C++ project with Python bindings written by Mark Wiebe and Irwin Zaid and historically funded largely by Continuum and XData under the same banner as Blaze/Dask.
+It could probably handle the semi-structured data problem case if given a bit of love.
 It handles variable length arrays, text data, and missing values all with numpy-like semantics:

 {% highlight Python %}
 >>> from dynd import nd